Is Ruka Worth Visiting in December with Kids? Our Honest Family Experience

 …then December in Ruka absolutely delivers.

-We went over Christmas week with Crystal Ski, and the whole resort felt geared around families and festive experiences.
+We went over Christmas week with Crystal Ski, and the whole resort felt designed around families and festive experiences, with everything set up to make the trip feel memorable from start to finish.
+Planning a trip to Ruka with kids?
+Start here: → Crystal Ski Ruka Review

 The Christmas Atmosphere: Is It Really That Special?